BidnessForB/postman-db-agent/README.md

 ## Overview

+NOTE: Currently only works for mySQL databases via the [mysql2 driver package](https://www.npmjs.com/package/mysql2).
+If useful this could be expanded to use any sql driver.

 This project provides a REST API that acts as a database agent, allowing you to:
 - Execute SQL queries via HTTP endpoints
 - Call MySQL stored procedures